turingschool/curriculum/source/level_1/jsattend.markdown

 ### Accessing the Data File

 The first thing to do is open the file.
-We can do that by adding in the `CSV` line to our `intialize` method:
+We can do that by adding in the `CSV` line to our `initialize` method:

 ```ruby
 # Dependencies